lucasmoreira84/booster/README.md

 #### Responsibility

-This class provides a stack template that can be specialized to wichever class desired.
+This class provides a stack template that can be specialized to whichever class desired.
 It also allows for defining the maximum size of the stack at compilation time.

 ### MemoryProviderSingletonTemplate